 Thank you to Western Reserve Historical Society for filming the Myriopticon and making it available for all to see!
 WRHS.org

 1880s - Battle Scenes of the Rebellion, by Thomas Clarkson Gordon

-Thomas Clarkson Gordon (1841-1922) was born near Spiceland Indiana.
+Thomas Clarkson Gordon (1841-1922) was born near Spiceland, Indiana.
 At the beginning of the war, he enlisted in a combat unit and served for three years.
-At the end of his enlistedment, he returned home for a few months, then reinlisted again
+At the end of his enlistment, he returned home for a few months, then reinlisted and served

-him two years to paint, working on it during after work and on weekends.
-He used the the furniture factory where he worked as a studio.
+to paint, working on it after work and on weekends.
+He used the furniture factory where he worked as a studio.

 1885 - Andrew's Raid or the Great Locomotive Chase by Albert Ruger